-- Make sure the machine's hydraulic oil is at its normal operating temperature. - Turn the throttle up to maximum revs.
-If your machine has Eco mode, turn it off.
-The hydraulic pump should always have maximum power available to it, so the hydraulic system can respond to automatic commands as quickly as possible. - Position the blade within the control range.
+- Make sure the machine's hydraulic oil is at its normal operating temperature. - Position the blade within the control range.

 TIP - Use the lightbars, cut/fills and buzzer to assist you to position the blade within the control range.
 The Control Range is also available as a text item.